TUESDAYS | 7 PM

 If you are struggling or know someone who is, we invite you to join us for this Bible-based support group for men & women struggling with any addictive, compulsive, and dysfunctional behaviors.
 Let us walk alongside you as we work toward freedom.

 Are you in recovery?
 Do you need the healing power of Jesus to become free from any addictive, compulsive, and dysfunctional behaviors?
 Join us on a journey to freedom in one of our BCC Recovery Groups.
-For more information, please contact Pastor John Simpson.
+For more information, please complete the form below.

 - We admitted that we were powerless over our addictions and compulsive behavior, that our lives had become unmanageable.
 (Romans 7:18)